Optimal sampling for least-squares approximation: Variations, extensions and further topics

 \subsubsection{Adaptive methods}

 Finally, we briefly mention the prospect of adaptive methods.
 While these methods typically lack full theoretical guarantees, they can prove extremely effective in practice.
-In a variation of Remark \ref{rem:hierarchical}, in an adaptive scheme one also chooses each subspace $\cP^{(k+1)}$ adaptively based on the previous approximation $\hat{f}^{(k)}$.
+In a variation of Remark \ref{rem:hierarchical}, in an adaptive scheme one also chooses each subspace $\cP^{(k)}$ adaptively based on the previous approximation $\hat{f}^{(k-1)}$.
 In this case, we term this procedure an \textit{adaptive} approximation scheme.
-This can be done using greedy methods \cite{temlyakov2011greedy}, as in \cite{migliorati2015adaptive,migliorati2019adaptive} (which are themselves based on adaptive quadrature routines \cite{gerstner2003dimension}), when given a dictionary of candidate basis functions to use to build the spaces $\cP^{(k)}$.
-This aside, adaptive methods can also be used when constructing approximations in complex, nonlinear approximation spaces.
-See \S \ref{s:conclusion} for further discussion.
+If given a dictionary of candidate basis functions to use to build the spaces $\cP^{(k)}$, this can be done using greedy methods \cite{temlyakov2011greedy}, as in \cite{migliorati2015adaptive,migliorati2019adaptive} (which are themselves based on adaptive quadrature routines \cite{gerstner2003dimension}).
+Moreover, adaptive methods can also be used when constructing approximations in complex, nonlinear approximation spaces.
+See \S \ref{s:conclusion} for some further discussion.